turnkey-commerce/go-ping-sites/README.md

 Seeding initial sites with db-seed.toml ...
 ```
 It will recreate a new one once you rerun go-ping-sites, based on the settings in db-seed.toml.

+For more information on how to use the site please refer to the [User Guide](https://github.com/turnkey-commerce/go-ping-sites/wiki/User-Guide).